 How to Bring in More Customers from Google with HVAC PPC Ads

 If you're an HVAC company, then you know that bringing in new customers is just as important as maintaining relationships with existing ones.
-One of the most cost-effective and efficient ways to bring in these new leads is through PPC search advertising on Google.
-But, we were surprised to see that of 250 home contractors, only 4% regard PPC as an effective lead generation tactic.
-This sparked many questions for us as a lead generation company, but ultimately it meant that there was clearly some loss in communication between what we knew about PPC advertising and what our HVAC customers knew about it—thus this blog article was born.
+One of the most efficient and effective ways to bring in these new leads is through PPC search advertising on Google.

 Keywords and their place in PPC

 As an HVAC company, you know that no matter what time of year it is, there is often plenty of work to be done.
 But with so much competition out there, how can you make sure that your PPC search ads are getting seen by potential customers?